Connect with others who understand.

 • Endometrial or uterine cancer

 Because of the risk of cataracts, you should see an eye doctor before you start treatment, and follow up every six months.
-It’s also important to tell your cancer care team about any unusual pain, redness or swelling in the legs, shortness of breath, confusion, or difficulty moving, which can be symptoms of a blood clot.
+It’s also important to tell your cancer care team about any unusual pain, discoloration or swelling in your legs, shortness of breath, confusion, or difficulty moving, which can be symptoms of a blood clot.
 Unusual vaginal bleeding can be a symptom of endometrial or uterine cancer and should also be quickly reported to your doctor.

 Selective Estrogen Receptor Degraders